The Booze Hangs High: Plot

-Bosko becomes soaked in booze and inebriated.
-He walks over to the pigs and they sing Sweet Adeline together, barbershop style.
-The father pig launches into One Little Drink again, but the effort causes him to belch up a corn cob.
-Looking embarrassed, he uses his belly button like a knob to open the door to his stomach and puts the cob back inside.
-He starts to sing again and Bosko helps him reach for the final low note by pulling his tail, which deflates him temporarily.

-Bosko and the pigs dance some more until the end credits.

 Production

 This cartoon opens when the blackness of the title card becomes the back of a cow's udder, as it did in Plane Crazy (a Mickey Mouse cartoon which Harman and Ising worked on) and the lost musical operetta film Song of the Flame.
 The latter features a song titled The Goose Hangs High from which this short gets its name.
+Noah Beery's role in the film is also parodied in this short, including a song he sang called "One Little Drink".

 Reception

 Variety reviewed the film on September 9, 1930: "Funny piece built around the song, 'The Goose Hangs High', and latter's amusing lyrics that offer adaptation to the cartoon with good effect.
 Can be used anywhere for filler...
 The music and the rhythm plus the synchronous voices make the subject entertaining."

 However, the October 4, 1930 review in Motion Picture News was less kind: "Production value of this one rates high, but entertainment value is lowered because of the absence of originality in gags — a trait predominating in most of the cartoons of the current age.
 Here and there, we find in this Looney Tune a clever twist, easily recognized from the cut-and-tried material depended upon for laughs.
 Audience reaction was favorable."